martehvi/codepub-container-workshop/02-replace-backend/README.md

 # Part 2: Replace Backend

 Now let's take our application to the next level!
-Currently (_as you probably noticed_) the recipie is the same regardless of what ingedients we enter.
+Currently (_as you probably noticed_) the recipe is the same regardless of what ingedients we enter.
 So, this next part will involve replacing the static backend with a dynamic one based upon OpenAI technology!
 By leveraging OpenAI the new backend will generate dynamic recipes based on the ingredient input!

-Dont worry, the backend for this already exists.
+Don't worry, the backend for this already exists.
 But there is a few things we need to do in order to make use of it.

 ## Run Backend Locally